MPP for Timiskaming-Cochrane

 John and his wife Ria owned and operated a dairy farm just outside of Earlton from 1984-2012.
 John was first elected to represent the riding of Timiskaming-Cochrane in October 2011 and was re-elected in 2014, 2018 and 2022.

 The Vanthof’s have four children; Stephanie is a Member Services Representative with the Ontario Federation of Agriculture, Alex is an underwater diver who works across Ontario, Dana is a corporate lawyer in Toronto, and Vicky is finishing her PhD at the University of Waterloo.
-John and Ria have one grandchild, Joey.
+John and Ria have two grandchildren, Joey and Lena.

 John’s public service career started with his election to the Temiskaming Dairy Producer Committee where he served for 20+ years as a director, secretary and several years as chairman.
 In 2004, John was elected to the Board of Dairy Farmers of Ontario and when Thornloe Cheese was threatened with closure, he played a key role in its rebirth.